 A: The objective of ISM is to integrate safety into management and work practices at all levels addressing all types of work and hazards to ensure safety for workers, the public, and the environment.
-ISM quides safe work performance in a manner that ensures adequate protection for employees, the public, and the environment.
+ISM guides safe work performance in a manner that ensures adequate protection for employees, the public, and the environment.
 This includes:

-- Exercising a degree of care commensurate with the work and the associated hazards. - · Ensuring that management of environment, safety, and health (ES&H) functions and activities is an integral and visible part of the work planning and execution processes.
+- Exercising a degree of care commensurate with the work and the associated hazards. - Ensuring that management of ES&H functions and activities is an integral and visible part of the work planning and execution processes.

-O: What are some of the health and safety programs LANL offers to keep employees safe and to help them perform at their best?
+Q: What are some of the safety and wellbeing programs LANL offers to keep employees safe and to help them perform at their best?